-- The softening and greening of Argent Street and the broader CBD through tree plantings, seating, shading. - An inviting space that will encourage people when finished visiting the cultural precinct, to spill out onto Argent Street, be able to shop, sit, relax in an environment that espouses liveability. - The opportunity for pop up businesses, shops, or eateries to operate. - Integrated lighting and banner poles that will encourage advertising / marketing of upcoming events and complement the projection and lighting project. - An environment that will actively support the growth of a twilight economy. - Interpretive wayfinding and signage.
+- The softening and greening of Argent Street and the broader CBD through tree plantings, seating, shading. - An inviting space that will encourage people when finished visiting the cultural precinct, to spill out onto Argent Street, be able to shop, sit, relax in an environment that espouses liveability. - The opportunity for pop up businesses, shops, or eateries to operate. - An environment that will actively support the growth of a twilight economy.